pbv/codex/doc/USER-GUIDE.md

 *WrongAnswer*

-:   The submission was rejected because it failed at least one test case.
+:   The submission was rejected because it failed at least one test.

 *CompileError*

-:   The submission was rejected because it caused a compile-time error.
+:   The submission was rejected because it caused a static error (e.g. compiler error)

 *RuntimeError*